Discovery and exploration of the Solar System: Spacecraft exploration

-Overview of some missions to the Solar System.

 See also the categories for missions to comets, asteroids, the Moon, and the Sun.

 Crewed exploration

 The first human being to reach space (defined as an altitude of over 100 km) and to orbit Earth was Yuri Gagarin, a Soviet cosmonaut who was launched in Vostok 1 on April 12, 1961.
-The first human to walk on the surface of another Solar System body was Neil Armstrong, who stepped onto the Moon on July 21, 1969 during the Apollo 11 mission; five more Moon landings occurred through 1972.
+The first human to walk on the surface of another Solar System body was Neil Armstrong, who stepped onto the Moon on July 21, 1969 during the Apollo 11 mission.
+From then until 1972, there were five more Moon landings.
 The United States' reusable Space Shuttle flew 135 missions between 1981 and 2011.
 Two of the five shuttles were destroyed in accidents.

 The first orbital space station to host more than one crew was NASA's Skylab, which successfully held three crews from 1973 to 1974.
 True human settlement in space began with the Soviet space station Mir, which was continuously occupied for close to ten years, from 1989 to 1999.
 Its successor, the International Space Station, has maintained a continuous human presence in space since 2001.
 In 2004, U.S. President George W. Bush announced the Vision for Space Exploration, which called for a replacement for the aging Shuttle, a return to the Moon and, ultimately, a crewed mission to Mars.